We The People

 Kathleen DuVal on Native Nations

 In celebration of Native American Heritage Month, award-winning historian Kathleen DuVal discusses her new book, Native Nations: A Millennium in North America, which traces a thousand years of Native history—from the rise of ancient cities and the arrival of Europeans to today’s ongoing fights for sovereignty.
 Thomas Donnelly, chief scholar of the National Constitution Center, moderates.
-This conversation was originally streamed live on November 4, 2025, as part of the NCC’s America’s Town Hall program series.
+This conversation was originally streamed live as part of the NCC’s America’s Town Hall program series on November 4, 2025.

 Today’s episode was produced by Bill Pollock and Griffin Richie.
-It was recorded by Greg Sheckler and mixed by Bill Pollock.
+It was recorded by Scott Bomboy and Greg Scheckler, and mixed by Bill Pollock.
 Research was provided by Griffin Richie, Anna Salvatore, Trey Sullivan, and Tristan Worsham.

 Participants